iot-labs/communication/Documents/90_Communication/English Translate/README_ENG.md

 * 2016.06.23 : MQTT Broker functioning (24/7)

 ## Introduction to IoT Labs
-IoT Labs was created to help IoT devices developers who are not used to web development environments.
+IoT Labs is created to help IoT device developers who are not familiar with web development environments.
 The goal of this project is to help developers realize their IoT ideas.

 This project aims to utilize the most common and simple technologies, and emphasizes detailed description.
-Developers will be able to learn and understand IoT Labs through many of its examples and real-world application case studies.
+Developers will be able to learn and understand IoT Labs through many examples and real-world application case studies.

 ## Overview